FelixKrueger/IMPLICON/README.md

 ### filtering CpG context files

 This filtering step checks all CpG context result files in the current working directory for information about annotated cytosine positions of imprinted loci.
-The imprinted CpG annotation file (e.g. [Imprinted CpG positions Mouse](CpG_imprinted_positions_mouse.txt) or [Imprinted CpG positions Human](CpG_imprinted_positions_human.txt)) is provided as command line argument to the script below, and needs to be in this format (tab-delimited) (`Start` and `End` are the same position (= a single cytosine)):
+The imprinted CpG annotation file (e.g. [Imprinted CpG positions Mouse](CpG_imprinted_positions_mouse.txt) or [Imprinted CpG positions Human](CpG_imprinted_positions_human.txt)) is provided as command line argument to the script below, and needs to contain all relevant CpG positions as a single line in this format (tab-delimited) (`Start` and `End` are the same position (= a single cytosine)):

 ```
 Probe	Chromosome	Start	End	Feature